Graph neural networks-based Scheduler for Production planning problems using Reinforcement Learning: Preliminaries

-Reinforcement Learning (RL) is the branch of machine learning that deals with training agents to take an action $a$, as a response to the state of the environment at that particular time, $s_{t}$, to get a notion of reward, $r$ as shown in Fig.~\ref{fig:rl}.
-The objective of the RL agent is to maximize the collection of this reward.
-Sutton and Barto define RL as, \say{ learning what to do – how to map situations to actions – so as to maximize a numerical reward signal} \cite{Sutton.1998}.
+Reinforcement Learning (RL) is a branch of machine learning dealing with training agents in an environment, where the agent is not explicitly told what to learn but rather has to learn through its interaction with the environment.
+The agent provides an action $a \: \in \: \mathcal{A}$ as a response to a state $s \: \in \: \mathcal{S}$ in the environment.
+The state of the environment changes as a response to this action and the agent receives the new state $s' \: \in \: \mathcal{S}$ and a reward $r$ for the action previously taken.
+This is pictorially shown in Fig.~\ref{fig:rl}.
+The agent's objective is to maximize the long-term collection of this reward.~\cite{Sutton.2018} describes RL as, \say{learning what to do – how to map situations to actions – so as to maximize a numerical reward signal}.
+The problem of RL is formalized as a Markov decision process (MDP) and the dynamics of the MDP can be defined by the tuple $\mathcal{(S, A, P, R,})$, where $\mathcal{S}$ is the set of states, $\mathcal{A}$ is the set of actions, $\mathcal{P}$ is the state transition model for a given action, and a reward function defined by $\mathcal{R: S \times A \times S \xrightarrow{} \mathbb{R}}$ for each state transition $s_t \xrightarrow{} s_{t+1}$ because of the action $a_t$.